Keto Bulletproof Coffee

 Does butter coffee break a fast?

-Technically, yes.
+I drink mine during my intermittent fasting window and still see results, but technically, yes, it does break a strict fast.
 The butter and MCT oil contain calories and fat, which triggers some insulin response.
-That said, I drink mine during my intermittent fasting window and still see results because the fat keeps me from eating actual meals until noon or later.
+For me, the fat keeps me from eating actual meals until noon or later, and that's the part that matters.
 If you're doing a strict water-only fast, skip the butter and oil.
 But if you follow a fat-fast approach where pure fat is allowed, this fits right in.

 Should I start with less MCT oil if I'm new to it?